 Peer Review Policy

 The decision to publish a paper in TRJ is based on an editorial assessment and peer review.
-Initially, all papers are assessed by an editorial committee consisting of two or more members of the editorial team.
+Initially, all papers are assessed by an editorial committee of two or more editorial team members.
 The prime purpose is to decide whether to send a paper for peer review and to give a rapid decision on those that are not.

 Manuscripts going forward to the review process undergo a double-blind peer review by two or more reviewers, under the supervision of the journal editor and the editor-in-chief.
-We aim to complete the review process within 4-8 weeks of the decision to review although occasionally delays do happen, and authors should allow at least 6 weeks from submissions before contacting the journal.
+We aim to complete the review process within 4-8 weeks of the decision to review.
+However, delays occasionally happen, and authors should allow at least 6 weeks from submissions before contacting the journal.
 The Editor-in-Chief reserves the right to the final decision regarding acceptance.
 You may find the journal’s article reviewing procedure, below.

 Editorial Decision and Revision